-- 1. CSP may immediately terminate this Agreement with no additional liability or responsibility if CSP fails to receive compensation for Payroll Costs.
-For this breach only, the Academy has until the Payroll Date to fund payroll or reach an agreement with CSP on the payment of these funds or else an immediate breach may be declared. - 2.
-CSP may also terminate this Agreement with no additional liability or responsibility upon the occurrence of the following: - a) Academy operations cease to exist due to, but not limited to, bankruptcy or insolvency, discontinued operations by its successors and assigns, facility closure, or reconstruction; - b) The Academy requests a reduction in workforce greater than 20%.
-The parties recognize the importance of educational continuity and, CSP will use its best efforts to continue to provide operations at the Academy under this Agreement through the end of the then-current Academic year and provide reasonable assistance to transition to a different management model or operator; - c) The Academy is a financially distressed business as set forth in the Worker Assistance and Retraining Notification Act (WARN), 29 U.S.C. §2101, et seq.
-The Board shall notify CSP 90 days prior to the facility closure in order for CSP to satisfy notice requirements to Partner Solutions' staff under WARN; - d) A determination has been made by a governmental entity, administrative agency or court of law that Partner Solutions for Schools is required to pay into MPSERS; - e) Failure by the Academy to pay the Fee or Reimbursables Expenses; - f) If there is a substantial and unforeseen increase in the cost of administering services of this Agreement; or - g) The Academy makes decisions inconsistent with the recommendations of CSP.
+a.
+CSP may immediately terminate this Agreement with no additional liability or responsibility if CSP fails to receive compensation for Payroll Costs.
+For this breach only, the Academy has until the Payroll Date to fund payroll or reach an agreement with CSP on the payment of these funds or else an immediate breach may be declared.

+- b.
+CSP may also terminate this Agreement with no additional liability or responsibility upon the occurrence of the following: - Academy operations cease to exist due to, but not limited to, bankruptcy or insolvency, discontinued operations by its successors and assigns, facility closure, or reconstruction; - ii.
+The Academy requests a reduction in workforce greater than 20%; - The Academy is a financially distressed business as set forth in the Worker Assistance and Retraining Notification Act (WARN), 29 U.S.C. §2101, et seq.
+The Board shall notify CSP 90 days prior to the facility closure in order for CSP to satisfy notice requirements to Partner Solutions' staff under WARN; - iv.
+A determination has been made by a governmental entity, administrative agency or court of law that Partner Solutions for Schools is required to pay into MPSERS; - v.
+Failure by the Academy to pay the Fee or Reimbursables Expenses; - vi.
+If there is a substantial and unforeseen increase in the cost of administering services of this Agreement; or - vii.
+The Academy makes decisions inconsistent with the recommendations of CSP.

-The Academy has thirty (30) days after notice from CSP to remedy any of these breaches except for the breach of non-payment of Payroll Costs.
+The Academy has sixty (60) days after notice from CSP to remedy any of these breaches except for the breach of non-payment of Payroll Costs.

 Termination prior to the end of the Term shall not relieve the Academy of any financial or other obligations to CSP outstanding as of the date of termination.
-Failure by CSP to (a) declare a breach, (b) place the Academy on notice thereof, or (c) fail to exercise or exert any remedy available to CSP under this Agreement or applicable laws, shall not be deemed a waiver of CSP's rights and remedies whatsoever.
+Failure by CSP to exercise or exert any remedy available to CSP under this Agreement or applicable laws, shall not be deemed a waiver of CSP's rights and remedies whatsoever.

-Notwithstanding the foregoing, CSP may terminate this Agreement without cause and without penalty to be effective upon completion of an academic year provided that CSP delivers written notice of intention to terminate to the Academy at least ninety (90) days prior to the end of the then-current academic year.
+CSP may terminate this Agreement without cause and without penalty to be effective upon completion of an academic year provided that CSP delivers written notice of intention to terminate to the Academy at least ninety (90) days prior to the end of the then-current academic year.